SteffanDonal/BeatSaber-Claws/README.md

 The default saber adjustments that come with Claws are setup for Touch, Rift S, WMR & Index.

+### Safety

+Claws is hard.
+Harder than it looks, and it _looks_ hard.

+**Please warmup thoroughly before playing Claws**.
+As someone who has been playing Claws for over 500 hours now, a warmup is _necessary_.
+Stretch your arms and shoulders, and try not to overuse your elbows or wrists.
+Take breaks!

+Also take extra care not to controller smash 🤣

 ## Community

 [Join my Discord](http://claws.ruirize.co.uk) to chat & share great Claws maps!